807502278/ComfyUI-3D-MeshTool/README.md

         - `mesh_data`  # Retrieve mesh data.
         - `mesh_data_statistics`  # Statistics of mesh data, other than vertices and faces, other data is used to determine if it is empty.
         - `mesh_clean_data`  # Clean mesh data, can customize the removal of invalid or mismatched data.
+        - `Ply_load`  #20240810 Load a PLY file.
     - `Camera`
         - `array1 to camposes`  # Convert an array to 3dpack camera poses (requires a 6xNx3 array, refer to 3dpack's campos standard).
     - `Edit`
         - `unwrapUV_xatlas`  # Latest (2023) UV unwrapping algorithm.
         - `UV_options`  # Settings for the unwrapUV_xatlas node, if not connected, default settings are used.
         - `Auto_Normal`  # Automatically calculate model normals.
+        - `Ply_normalize`  #20240810 Normalize the imported ply coordinates/colors, adjust the display size of individual points, and exchange color channels.
     - `Optimization`
         - `mesh_optimization`  # Mesh optimization, select optimization types and parameters.
         - `mesh_cleanup`  # Mesh cleanup, select cleaning up model debris.